The greatest benefit of open access is that it enables the results of scholarly research to be disseminated more rapidly and widely:

 New ideas can be dispersed more rapidly and widely, which in turn triggers new research studies; it serves as an impetus for knowledge.

-Businesses also have broad access to the most recent scientific ideas, which they can then build on.
+Businesses also have broad access to the most recent scientific ideas, which they can then build upon.
 Open access contributes to the knowledge economy and provides an economic boost.

-Since open access also implies wider reuse, recent knowledge can be put to immediate use in teaching.
+Since open access also implies wider reuse, recent knowledge can be put to immediate use in teaching as "open educational resource".

 Studies examining the economic benefits of open access for a.o. the United Kingdom and the Netherlands have shown that there will be cost savings.
 In the transitional phase, open access will cost more, but this is only temporary.

 Researchers experience a number of disadvantages, most of which relate to the transition to the open access publication model.
 It is only in the longer term that the extra effort required brings concrete benefits to researchers themselves.
 This affects the priority they attach to switching to this new publication model.

 The disadvantages they experience: